SteveJustin1963/tec-HTS/README.md

 why oxides ?

 oxides tend to be good electrical insulators, so adding them to a superconducting material could help to increase its electrical resistance and improve its performance.
+Additionally, the oxide ions can also help to stabilize the superconducting state of the material, which can improve its performance.

 ## References